georgievkamen/task-management/README.md

-# The Ethereum Fetcher - REST Server
+# Task Management - REST Server
 The Ethereum Fetcher REST Server acts as a layer between users and the Ethereum Node, providing an API for fetching Ethereum transactions.

 # Prerequisites